- Start with a Question

 Stories of Big Data Success

-Data can even be used in life-or-death situations.
+Data can be used in life-or-death situations.
 Beth Israel Deaconess Medical Center CIO John Halamka takes a forward-thinking approach toward healthcare IT, both professionally and personally.
 Unrelated specifically to big data, the medical center is the site of the second, psychiatric pilot of the PGHD patient engagement project OpenNotes, which seems to be proving that medical errors are reduced when patients have access to doctor notes.

 Back to big data: on the personal side, Halamka used his wife’s genetics and genomics to look at data from several hospitals near Harvard when she was diagnosed with breast cancer.